Elizabeth Loaiza Junca

 Elizabeth Loaiza Junca (born 1989) is a Colombian model, pilot and beauty pageant titleholder.

+Career

 Elizabeth began modelling at the age of 4.
 She won the Miss Mundo Colombia (Miss World Colombia) beauty pageant in 2006 and represented her country at Miss World 2006.

-Cover of countless magazines such as SoHo, which has been ported four times, Don Juan, Novias, Tv and Novelas, Vea, among others.
-In 2015 was an image of Colombian Clinic of Obesity and Metabolism, and protagonist of a music video of John Paul Ospina called Doin 'it.
+She has appeared on the cover of countless magazines such as SoHo, which has been ported four times, Don Juan, Novias, Tv and Novelas, Vea, among others.
+In 2015, she was an image of Colombian Clinic of Obesity and Metabolism, and protagonist in a music video of John Paul Ospina called Doin 'it.